-Trospium (Sanctura, Sanctura XR) is an antispasmodic, competitive antimuscarinic agent that has high affinity for the $M_1$ , $M_2$ , and $M_3$ receptor subtypes with lower affinity for the $M_4$ and $M_5$ receptors.
-When used at therapeutic doses, trospium has negligible affinity for nicotinic receptors.
-Trospium is a hydrophilic quaternary amine and does not cross the blood-brain barrier or conjunctiva like oxybutynin, a tertiary amine; this reduces the risk of CNS-related side effects such as sedation and dizziness. $^{25,26}$
+Trospium (Sanctura, Sanctura XR) is an antispasmodic, competitive antimuscarinic agent that has high affinity for the M_1 , M_2 , and M_3 receptor subtypes with lower affinity for the M_4 and M_5 receptors.29 When used at therapeutic doses, trospium has negligible affinity for nicotinic receptors.
+Trospium is a hydrophilic quaternary amine and does not cross the blood-brain barrier or conjunctiva like oxybutynin, a tertiary amine; this reduces the risk of CNS-related adverse effects such as sedation and dizziness.^{30,31}

 Darifenacin (Enablex) is a competitive muscarinic receptor antagonist.
-It is a selective antagonist at $M_3$ receptors.
-In contrast to the non-selective agents, darifenacin has been reported to have selectivity for the bladder over the salivary gland in vivo.
-It is not clear if selective antagonism at the $M_3$ receptor improves patient tolerability or clinical efficacy versus currently available agents.
+It is a selective antagonist at M_3 receptors.^{32,33} In contrast to the non-selective agents, darifenacin has been reported to have selectivity for the bladder over the salivary gland in vivo.
+It is not clear if selective antagonism at the M3 receptor improves patient tolerability or clinical efficacy versus currently available agents.

-Solifenacin (VESIcare) is a competitive M3-selective muscarinic receptor antagonist but has some effect on all muscarinic receptors.
-Solifenacin has functional selectivity for the bladder compared to salivary muscarinic receptors; therefore, the antimuscarinic effects of solifenacin on the salivary gland are less pronounced.
-Due to its poor CNS penetration, CNS side effects are minimal.
+Solifenacin (VESIcare) is a competitive M3-selective muscarinic receptor antagonist but has some effect on all muscarinic receptors.34 Solifenacin has functional selectivity for the bladder compared to salivary muscarinic receptors; therefore, the antimuscarinic effects of solifenacin on the salivary gland are less pronounced.
+Due to its poor CNS penetration, CNS adverse effects are minimal.